Arpit-singh12/OneBox_Assignment/README.md

 - Store the **product and outreach agenda** in a **vector database**.
 - Use **RAG (Retrieval-Augmented Generation)** with any LLM to suggest replies.

+  ### **6. Frontend Interface**
+ - Build a simple UI to display emails, filter by folder/account, and show AI categorization.

 ---